ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs fct_usage_ping_payload %}
+Factual table with metadata on usage ping payloads received.

+The grain of the table is a dim_usage_ping_id.

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

+Main foreign key that can help to build easily joins:

+- dim_license_id
+- dim_subscription_id
+- dim_date_id

+{% enddocs %}

 {% docs fct_usage_ping_metric_28_days %}
 Factual table on the grain of an individual metric received as part of a usage ping payload.
 This model specifically includes only metrics that represent usage over a month (or 28 days).